Mekhlabhishek/Test1/book/chapter-3.md

 sync: true
 ```

-We will we running our test in sychronous manner, for two reasons first one it is easier to understand and write test cases in synchronous manner and second we won't have to check output using `then` callback.
+We will we running our test in a synchronous manner, for two reasons first one it is easier to understand and write test cases in a synchronous manner and second we won't have to check output using `then` callback.

 4. Settings for log level